-- 1. Everyone not involved with another sport will rotate some with football throughout the year. - 2.
-At home games usually only 10 athletic training students will be assigned. - 3.
-Usually only 8 athletic training students will be assigned at away games. - 4.
-Everyone will work at practice, with each student assigned a position and coach that they will work with on each given day.
+- 4. Everyone will work at practice, with each student assigned a position and coach that they will work with on each given day.
 Each group will carry a sprayer or water bottles to supply water to athletes on a continual basis. - 5.
-At practice, one group will be responsible for pre-practice field set-up on a weekly basis, which includes the following: - sufficient amounts of ice ٠ in ice chests - ice towel buckets and rehab equipment water sprayers
+At practice, one group will be responsible for pre-practice field set-up on a weekly basis, which includes the following:

+♦

+sufficient amounts of ice in ice chests

+♦

+ice towel buckets and towels

+♦

+white supply trunk emergency equipment

+♦

-- towels - sufficient amounts of ٠ water in water coolers
+sufficient amounts of water in water coolers

+♦

+rehab equipment rehab equipment

+♦

+orange field kit